-Jacob Gorneau is a seventeen-year-old high school senior with a love for anything related to biology.
+Jacob Gorneau is a student at Cornell University studying entomology.
+He is very interested in the taxonomy of moths and is currently studying a genus of micromoth.
 He became interested in moths in 2009 when he saw a Black witch (Ascalapha odorata) in Florida and a Polyphemus moth (Antheraea polyphemus) the same year at his home in New York.
 Jacob started mothing in 2012, but his first full “mothing season” was not until this year.
 He has documented over 400 unique moth species so far, but is excited to see that number rise!
-Jacob regularly contributes to Project Noah, where he is known as Jakubko or “J.” He has suggested identifications for over 3,400 spottings and has submitted over 2,800 spottings since he joined in January 2012.
+Jacob regularly contributes to Project Noah” He has suggested identifications for over 3,400 spottings and has submitted over 2,800 spottings since he joined in January 2012.
 Jacob has contributed to the Project Noah blog, and also the ABA Young Birders’ Blog, The Eyrie.
 When he joined Project Noah, he created a mission for the moths of northeastern North America.
 This mission was first local, collecting data on the moths of northeastern North America.
 As it gained popularity, the mission was expanded to include the Americas.
 The mission was granted a global expansion when the Project Noah team decided to participate in the first annual National Moth Week.
 Project Noah helped National Moth Week expand to more of a global citizen science celebration rather than an event on the national level.
-Jacob hopes to major in entomology, with a specialization in moths.